-The ‘Basjoo’ is the world’s cold hardiest banana tree.
-It is hardy planted in ground to -3°F and with protective mulching it can survive temperatures reaching down to -20°F. Its inflorescence is one of the most beautiful of all bananas.
+The ‘Basjoo’ is the world’s cold hardiest banana plant.
+It is hardy planted in the ground to -3°F and with protective mulching, it can survive temperatures reaching down to -20°F. Its inflorescence is one of the most beautiful of all bananas.
 Strong fibers in the trunk of the 'Basjoo' have been used to make fabrics.
 It is a great landscape plant, it lends a tropical appearance to any situation.
 This is a great addition for gardeners living in cold temperate areas.
 'Basjoo' also does very well in containers and makes a good interior plant.
 This banana can be grown in all 50 states.
-Gets 10' to 12' tall depending on light and watering.
-Does not produce edible bananas.
+Gets 10' to 14' tall depending on light and watering.
+It does not produce edible bananas.
 This Japanese native is hardy to zero when mulched.
-It will grow to 12 feet tall (less than 10' in a large pot) and grace your northern yard with giant tropical looking banana stems and leaves.
+It will grow up to 12 feet tall (less than 10' in a large pot) and grace your northern yard with tropical-looking banana stems and leaves.
 Though its seedy fruit is not palatable the flowers are showy.
-It needs sun, lots of summer water and lots of nitrogen for rapid growth.
-After the first fall frost, prune the stems to a foot high and use the leaves for mulch.
-By each May new growth will be spectacular.
 Zones to 3 -11, Can grow up to 2' per month.
-Plants shipped Beautiful plants that are 12" to 14" tall.
+Plants now shipped are 14" tall now.